hashicorp/nomad/website/source/guides/operations/vault-integration/index.html.md

   [inline][inline], we can use the template stanza [in conjunction with the artifact stanza][remote-template] to download an input template from a remote source such as an S3 bucket.
-- We are using the `toJSON` function to ensure Nomad passes the password to task unchanged.
-You can see [go-envparser's README][go-envparser] for more details.
+- We are using the `toJSON` function to ensure the password is encoded as a JSON string.
+Any templated value which may contain special characters (like quotes or newlines) should be passed through the `toJSON` function.
 - Finally, note that that [destination][destination] of our template is the [secrets/][secrets-task-directory] task directory.
 This ensures the data is not accessible with a command like [nomad alloc fs][nomad-alloc-fs] or